 Pour batter into buttered 11x7x2-inch cake pan, bake for about 35 to 40 minutes in 350°F oven, or until surface is firm to the touch.

-This old fashioned British dessert recipe makes about 6 pudding servings.
+This traditional British dessert recipe makes about 6 pudding servings.

 3/8 cup brown sugar, packed